sinequa/sba-angular/docs/libraries/components/machine-learning.md

 This module exports the `AnswerCardComponent`, `TopPassagesComponent` and `PassageListComponent` components that are responsible for displaying the Neural Search data from your query.

+It also exports the ChatGPT related components such as `ChatComponent`, `ChatSettingsComponent` and `SavedChatsComponent`.

 ### Answer Component

 The answers are the possible direct answers the platform supposes from your query according to the documents it searches through.